 Cookbooks in this genre focus on the wide variety of foods found all around the Mediterranean, including countries in Europe, and select countries in northern parts of Africa.
 From Moroccan cuisine to Middle Eastern favorites, you’ll never run out of inspiration or flavor — and your heart, body, and soul will thank you.

 Whether you’re trying to improve your overall health or have been ordered by a physician to stick to a healthier eating plan, a Mediterranean diet book can help you get back on track and streamline your food preparation.
-Read on to learn more and see our recommended books.

 The Mediterranean diet is heavily plant-based with a focus on incorporating varied sources of healthy fats.
 The diet encourages cooking with lean meats like fish and poultry with legumes as another important source of protein.